 Korean Corn Dog is gaining popularity around the world.
-But more than a street food, it is also a great and fun snack to make for your next movie night, game day, or K-drama binge session!
+But more than street food, it is also a great and fun snack to make for your next movie night, game day, or K-drama binge session!

-Classic corn dogs that originated from the US are simply sausages on a stick coated thickly with cornmeal batter then deep-fried, thus the name.
+Classic corn dogs that originated from the US are simply sausages on a stick coated thickly with cornmeal batter and then deep-fried, thus the name.
 With its popularity in the West, several countries have adopted it as part of their food culture too.
 And of course, South Korea being a diverse and flamboyant country, also made their version- with a flair!

 What is a Korean Corn dog?

 Korean corn dogs or Korean hot dogs are popular local street food, typically made of sausages or mozzarella cheese (or both together) on sticks wrapped with yeasted batter and coated with Panko breadcrumbs then deep-fried to golden.
 They are then dusted with sugar and drizzled with ketchup and yellow mustard.

 The most well-known variation is the 'gamja-hotdog' (gamja=potato or french fries) wherein, aside from the usual coating, the corn dog is also covered with french fries bits.

 There is also the mozzarella cheese corn dog, where a thick mozzarella stick is used, instead of a sausage.
 If you can't decide between the two, you can have them both in one.
 Cut the hotdog in half and place it on a skewer, then place the mozzarella stick next.